Kevin-KD/PHC-Undervolt-Replacement/README.md

 Step 4: modify the script

-Step 5: add script to root crontab with nice
+Step 5: add script to root crontab

 ## TODO
 Automate everything to make it easier to undervolt using script like this https://bbs.archlinux.org/viewtopic.php?pid=1141702#p1141702.